Nicholas Scull II: Early life

-Mid-life and career
+Career

-In 1733, Scull was appointed Deputy Surveyor for Bucks County, in addition to Philadelphia County.
+In 1733, Scull was appointed Deputy Surveyor for Bucks and Philadelphia counties.
 His work included surveying the Schuylkill and Lehigh Rivers.
 He handled land disputes in the Delaware Water Gap region between Dutch, French and early Pennsylvania settlers.
 He accompanied Surveyor General Benjamin Eastburn on the notorious Walking Purchase of 1737, a "land swindle," through which the Penn family claimed an area of 1,200,000 acres (4,860 km2).
 Eastburn later hired Scull's son Edward as a surveyor.

 Scull ran for Philadelphia County sheriff in 1744, and won.
 He served as sheriff until 1746, when he was asked to replace William Parsons as Surveyor General.
 Scull was formally appointed Surveyor General in 1748, and Edward Scull was appointed to the father's former position as Deputy Surveyor of Philadelphia and Bucks Counties.

 As Surveyor General, Scull published multiple maps of the Philadelphia region, working at times with his wife's relative, George Heap (c.1715-1752).
 Heap's sketches for a prospect of Philadelphia were inspired by William Burgis, who created prospects of the cities of New York and Boston.
 Following Heap's premature death, Scull completed the Philadelphia prospect.
 Engraved and printed by Gerard Vandergucht in London in 1754, An East Prospect of the City of Philadelphia was printed from four copper plates.
 The four sheets could be trimmed and combined into a single image, that measured 20 in by 82 in.

-Personal
+Personal life

 Nicholas Scull II married Abigail Heap in 1708.
 Together they had a daughter, Mary; and three sons: Edward, John, and Nicholas III, who became surveyors.
+His daughter Mary married Captain Robert Callender, a fur trader in Carlisle, Pennsylvania.

-Scull died in 1761, and was buried in Whitemarsh Township, Montgomery County, Pennsylvania.
+Scull died in 1761, and was buried in Whitemarsh Township, Pennsylvania.